-The following report summarizes the operational data for the Town of Oliver's Sanitary Sewer System for 2021.
+The following report summarizes the operational data for the Town of Oliver's Sanitary Sewer System for 2022.
 The report is formatted from collection to disposal.
-Appendix A contains a complete copy of the Operational Certificate (OC) for the system PE 13717 issued by the Ministry of Environment (MOE) on December 14, 1995.
+Appendix A contains a copy of the Operational Certificate (OC) for the system (PE 13717) issued by the Ministry of Environment (MOE) on December 14, 1995.
 When required, appropriate references will be made to the OC.

-Section 1 of the OC outlines the specific authorized discharge requirements from the Oliver Wastewater Treatment Plant (WWTP) and are summarized as follows:
+Section 1 of the OC outlines the specific authorized discharge requirements from the Town of Oliver's Wastewater Treatment Plant (WWTP) and are summarized as follows:

-- The Town is authorized to discharge a maximum of 2,200m3 per day from the aerated lagoons to the reclaimed wastewater storage reservoir, averaged on a daily basis. - There is no maximum authorized discharge rate from the storage reservoir for beneficial use as irrigation water. - The effluent discharged from the aerated lagoons to the storage reservoir must not exceed a 5-Day Biochemical Oxygen Demand1 (BOD5) of 45 mg/L, and a Total Suspended Solids (TSS) of 60 mg/L. - A minimum reclaimed wastewater reservoir retention time of 60 days must be met prior to discharge of the reclaimed wastewater - Reclaimed wastewater utilized for irrigation shall conform to the effluent irrigation guidelines developed by the BC Ministry of Health.
+- The Town is authorized to discharge a maximum of 2,200m3 per day from the aerated lagoons to the reclaimed wastewater storage reservoir, averaged on a daily basis. - There is no maximum authorized discharge rate from the storage reservoir for beneficial use as irrigation water. - The effluent discharged from the aerated lagoons to the storage reservoir must not exceed a 5-Day Biochemical Oxygen Demand (BOD5) of 45 mg/L, and a Total Suspended Solids (TSS) of 60 mg/L. - As per the BC Municipal Wastewater Regulations (MWR), BOD5 is described as the 5-Day Carbonaceous Biochemical Oxygen Demand (cBOD5). - A minimum reclaimed wastewater reservoir retention time of 60 days must be met prior to discharge of the reclaimed wastewater. - Reclaimed wastewater utilized for irrigation shall conform to the effluent irrigation guidelines developed by the BC Ministry of Health.
 Fecal Coliforms shall not exceed 200 MPN per 100 mL for agricultural, silvicultural, and low public use lands, and shall not exceed 2.2 MPN per 100 mL for high public use land.